Research Aids: Using our Library and Archival Collections

 While Commission staff will assist researchers in any way possible, we do not have the resources to conduct extensive research for patrons.

 - Cambridge Historical Commission.
 All in the Same Boat: Twentieth-Century Stories of East Cambridge, Cambridge, Massachusetts.
-The newest of the Commission's oral history publications, All in the Same Boat is a collection of more than 125 oral histories that explore the tightly knit neighborhood of East Cambridge from the perspective of its residents. ($22.00, for sale at the Commission and local bookstores)
+All in the Same Boat is a collection of more than 125 oral histories that explore the tightly knit neighborhood of East Cambridge from the perspective of its residents. ($22.00, for sale at the Commission and local bookstores)

 - Cambridge Historical Commission.
 Survey of Architectural History in Cambridge.
-Published in 5 volumes: Cambridgeport (available for $17.95), East Cambridge (Out of Print), Mid Cambridge (Out of Print), Northwest Cambridge (Out of Print), and Old Cambridge (Out of Print, but a completely new edition is being prepared for publication).
+Published in 5 volumes: Cambridgeport (available for $17.95), East Cambridge (Out of Print), Mid Cambridge (Out of Print), Northwest Cambridge (Out of Print), and Old Cambridge (Out of Print--see Building Old Cambridge above).
 This series includes detailed information on the architectural history and development of Cambridge neighborhoods.
 East Cambridge and Northwest Cambridge also contain material on social history; for example, Irish immigration is discussed in East Cambridge; Northwest Cambridge examines brick-making.

 - Cambridge Historical Commission.
 A Photographic History of Cambridge.
 A collection of historical photographs, with explanatory text, many of which were donated by Cambridge families.
 (Out of Print).